opengeospatial/HY_Features/section_7.md

 Core concepts of HY\_Features are: 1) an abstract idea of 'catchment' witch has many possible 'realizations', 2) upstream - downstream catchment topology and nested hierarchy, 3) aggregation of networks of watercourses within catchment networks, and 4) linear referencing along a river using a nominal main flow path.
 The single concept that governs HY_Features is that any place on the land surface can be thought of as the outfall of a corresponding catchment and be placed into a hydrologic topology of connected, often named, hydrologic features.

 The conceptual model is implemented in several discrete modules.
-It is intended that implementations need to consider only those parts of the common model required by a particular implementation scope.
-An implementation may include or exlude feature properties, or override the cardinality of a relationship.
-For example, if it is expected that a logically determined relationship may be 'nillable' within a particular realisation, the cardinality defined in the conceptual model may be overridden.
+It is intended that implementations of the conceptual model need to consider only those parts of the model required.
+An implementation may include or exlude feature properties, or allow cardinality one or more associations to be nillable.
 Table 1 lists the application schemas, the leaf packages included and the concepts reflected therein.

-Table 1: HY_Features modules, packages and concepts  **[removed informative packages from table]**
+Table 1: HY_Features modules, packages and concepts

 | Application schema | Concepts reflected | Leaf packages included |
 | --- | --- | --- |